If you worked in any of these countries, you could be due a Tax Refund

 UK Rental Income – Normal rules

-If you’re renting out your entire home or separate dwelling/flat then you’re required to declare your property income and expenses on a UK self-assessment tax return.
+If you’re renting out your entire home or separate dwelling/flat then you’re required to declare your property income and expenses on a UK self-assessment tax rebate.
 The amount of income tax due depends on the profits from your rental business and other sources of taxable UK income.

 Under the normal rules, net rental profit or loss is calculated by taking the total rental income and deducting allowable expenditures: